lmangani/cap2wei/README.md

 Cap2wei
 =======

-Simple scripts to convert HUAWEI TMF binary/text traces to PCAP / PLAIN LOGs
+Simple, brutal scripts to convert HUAWEI TMF binary/text traces to PCAP / PLAIN LOGs

 ### Disclaimer
-The scripts were hacked together quite fast and barely tested, use at your own risk!
+The scripts were hacked together quite too fast and barely tested, use at your own risk!

 ### Scripts: